HangHu-sys/HangHu-sys.github.io/_pages/about.md

 About me
 ======
 Hey!
 Thanks for visiting!
-I'm currently a Master's student at [ETH Zurich](https://ethz.ch/), focusing on Data Management System track, where I am fortunate to be advised by [Prof. Gustavo Alonso](https://people.inf.ethz.ch/alonso/).
+I'm currently a Master's student at **[ETH Zurich](https://ethz.ch/)**, focusing on Data Management System track, where I am fortunate to be advised by Dr. [Michal Friedman](https://sites.google.com/view/michalf) and Prof. [Gustavo Alonso](https://people.inf.ethz.ch/alonso/).

-Before starting my Master's program, I received my Bachelor's degree from the Department of Computer Science, Huazhong University of Science and Technology in 2022 with honors.
+Before starting my Master's program, I received my Bachelor's degree in Computer Science from **[Huazhong University of Science and Technology](https://hust.edu.cn/)** in 2022 with honors.

+I'm actively seeking a PhD position in systems and modern hardware.
+Feel free to take a look at my [CV](/files/CV_HangHu.pdf) :）

-Research Interest
+Research Interests
 ======
-My research interests mainly focus on systems and computer architecture, including parallel and distributed computing, memory architecture and any other tools that help improve the efficiency of data management and processing.
-I’m also open to broader topics, such as heterogeneous systems and systems for machine learning.
+My research focuses on optimizing data management and processing systems through advances in parallel and distributed computing, memory architecture, and hardware accelerators.
+My work aims to develop tools that benefits programming and improve both performance and energy efficiency in heterogeneous architectures.
+I'm also open to broader topics such as systems for machine learning.

 Contact
 ======